fthorey/swiftler-simu/README.md

 The evolution of the world follows basics of software simulation.

-The **robotnik** simulator class implements a timer which is configured to trig periodically with specific step duration configured by the `stepDuration` class attribute.
+The **swiftler-simu** simulator class implements a timer which is configured to trig periodically with specific step duration configured by the `stepDuration` class attribute.
 By default it's set to 20ms.
 The minimum value is 10ms.
 There is no maximum value, but the higher the value the